-For the oil and gas sources in the np_oilgas sector, the spatial surrogates were updated to those shown in Table 3-14 using 2011 data consistent with what was used to develop the 2011NEI nonpoint oil and gas emissions.
+For the onroad sector, the on-network (RPD) emissions were spatially allocated to roadways, and the off-network (RPP and RPV) emissions were allocated to population.
+For the onroad_rfl sector, the emissions were spatially allocated to gas station locations.
+For the oil and gas sources in the np_oilgas sector, the spatial surrogates were updated to those shown in Table 3-11 using 2011 data consistent with what was used to develop the 2011NEI nonpoint oil and gas emissions.
 Note that the "Oil & Gas Wells, IHS Energy, Inc. and USGS" (680) is older and based on circa-2005 data.
-These surrogates were based on the same GIS data of well locations and related attributes as was used to develop the 2011NEIv2 data for the oil and gas sector.
-The data sources include Drilling Info (DI) Desktop's HPDI database (Drilling Info, 2012) aggregated to grid cell levels, along with data from Oil and Gas Commission (OGC) websites.
+These surrogates were based on the same GIS data of well locations and related attributes as was used to develop the 2011NEIv1 data for the oil and gas sector.
+The data sources included Drilling Info (DI) Desktop's HPDI database (Drilling Info, 2012) aggregated to grid cell levels, along with data from Oil and Gas Commission (OGC) websites.
 Well completion data from HPDI was supplemented by implementing the methodology for counting oil and gas well completions developed for the U.S. National Greenhouse Gas Inventory.
 Under that methodology, both completion date and date of first production from HPDI were used to identify wells completed during 2011.
 In total, over 1.08 million unique well locations were compiled from the various data sources.
-The well locations cover 33 states and 1,193 counties (ERG, 2014b).
-Although basically the same surrogates were used, some minor updates to the oil and gas surrogates were made in the 2011v6.2 platform to correct some mis-located emissions.
+The well locations cover 33 states and 1,193 counties (ERG, 2014).